-They’re only available in two sizes: 700x23 and 700x25, which highlights their intended use as road bike tires, and they feature a very smooth surface with minimal tread on the shoulders to offer some extra grip while cornering.
+They’re available in a range of sizes, and they feature a very smooth surface with minimal tread on the shoulders to offer some extra grip while cornering.

 These tires feature DuraSkin sidewall protection, making them able to handle the harshest conditions, from skidding along curbs to racking up thousands of miles before wearing out.

 Keep your traction in snow and ice

 If your year-round commute includes stints in snow and ice, do yourself a favor and equip your bike with the right tools for the job.
 These Schwalbe Ice Spiker Pro tires feature metal spikes within the tread, which break through icy surfaces and provide ample grip to help you stay upright and moving, whatever the weather.

 Because these tires are 27.5 inches in diameter, they’ll need to be paired with a 27.5-inch wheel.
 This makes them most suitable for a mountain bike, though it is possible to swap out 700c wheels for these, provided there’s plenty of tire clearance.

 So the sizing might be limiting for some, but if your bike will accommodate these, then they’re a great investment for the winter.
 Just be sure to buy them ahead of time, because they require about 25 miles of riding on asphalt first, in order to permanently fix the spikes in place.